 In 1940, The Sporting News began publishing the annual Baseball Register.
 For some years, the Register included the records of a few old-time stars.
 And when someone had played in the Federal League, those stats were included in his Major League totals.

-So one might excuse the Records Committee for simply bowing to convention.
+So one might excuse the Records Committee for simply bowing to the convention.
 I don’t.
 Its job was to collect evidence, weigh that evidence, and make some difficult decisions.
 In this case, either the members didn’t collect and weigh the evidence or they did but ignored it.
 Either way, I cannot excuse them.

 Today there is no panel charged with these matters.
 The Baseball Encyclopedia no longer exists, nor are there any other records that come with Major League Baseball’s exclusive imprimatur.
 Nothing is official.
 But someone somewhere should strike a blow for common sense and strike everything that happened in the Federal League from the Major League records.
 This was a major league only on paper.
 On the field, it was but a pale imitation.